iamtusharchaudhary/Javascript-Guide/JS-objects/Js-object-methods/02_object_values.md

 ```
-// In this only values will be showen on the output screen...
+// In this only values will be shown on the output screen...

 const obj1 = {
     name: "Tushar",